BACK

 Doing a session.setObject("key1",o1) , session.setObject("key2",o2) to save objects o1 and o2 serialized in one data record.

-Objects o1 and o2 are serialized as below in two data records.
+Objects o1 and o2 are stored serialized as below in two data records.

-After the reading of o1 and o2, you will have 6 object in memory: o4' and o4'' have the same state than the original o4 object, but are not the same instance in memory.
+After the reading of o1 and o2, it will have 6 objects in memory: o4' and o4'' have the same state than the original o4 object, but are not the same instance in memory.

 java serialization mechanism